zhourax/VEGA/README.md

 "question": "Question about a specific image.", "answer": "The answer."
-"image_paths": "List of image paths.", "truth_fig_idx": "Index of the correct image in image_paths.", }
+"image_paths": "List of image paths.", "truth_fig_idx": "Index of the correct image in image_paths."
+}
 ```